-The RC boat will be identified by an orange flag The starting/finishing line mark will be YELLOW Marks W and L will be RED The replacement marks will be YELLOW or GREEN
+The RC boat will be identified by an orange flag The starting/finishing line mark will be YELLOW Mark W will be GREEN, YELLOW or RED.
+The windward mark for each match will be identified with a coloured flag displayed on the RC boat at the preparatory signal.
+Mark L will be RED The replacement marks will be GREEN, YELLOW or RED